redis/redis-om-node/README.md

   ...
 ```

 Doing this gives you the full power of [RediSearch][redisearch-url] by enabling full-text search against that string instead of matching the whole string.
 Full-text search is pretty clever.
 It understands that certain words (like *a*, *an*, or *the*) are common and ignores them.
-It understands how words relate to each other and so if you search for 'give' it matches 'gave', 'gives', 'given', and 'giving' too.
+It understands how words relate to each other and so if you search for 'give', it matches 'gave', 'gives', 'given', and 'giving' too.
 Plus, if you need to, you can override this to do exact matches of a word or phrase.

 ```javascript
 let albums